Ixrec/NineSolsArchipelagoRandomizer/README.md

 [My CutsceneSkip mod](https://thunderstore.io/c/nine-sols/p/Ixrec/CutsceneSkip/) does exactly what it sounds like.

-Universal Tracker is fully supported.
-For now, it's also the only supported tracker, so it's highly recommended.
+Universal Tracker is fully supported by nine_sols.apworld.
+It's also yaml-less support, so you don't even need to hang on to the .yaml file.
+For now, UT is also the only supported tracker, so it's highly recommended.
 See the pinned messages [in its Discord thread](https://discord.com/channels/731205301247803413/1170094879142051912) for details.

 [N00byKing's NineSolsTracker mod](https://thunderstore.io/c/nine-sols/p/N00byKing/NineSolsTracker/) may help with finding items and chests in-game.